pawamoy/git-changelog/docs/usage.md

 ### Linux convention

-The Linux convention is based on the [basic convention](basic-convention), but commit message summaries may optionally be prefixed by a **component** followed by a colon and a space:
+The Linux convention is based on the [basic convention][basic-convention], but commit message summaries may optionally be prefixed by a **component** followed by a colon and a space:

 ```text